cs107e/cs107e.github.io/labs/lab4/lab.md

 send the EOT character; EOT stands for *end of transmission*.

 **Receving Programs on the Pi**

-On the Pi, `bootloader.c` is normally installed on your SD card as `kernel.img`.
-When the Pi boots,
-it loads the bootloader code,
-and starts running it.
-The bootloader program uses the Pi's UART to communicate with the host (i.e. your laptop).
-What happens is the Pi receives the binary, loads it into memory, and then branches to the code to begin execution.

 First, read the assembly language file `start.s`.
 Note the `.space` directive between `_start` and the label `skip`.